Industrial music: History

-Many of the initial industrial musicians preferred to cite artists or thinkers, rather than musicians, as their inspiration.
-Simon Reynolds declares that "Being a Throbbing Gristle fan was like enrolling in a university course of cultural extremism."
-John Cage was an initial inspiration for Throbbing Gristle.
-SPK appreciated Jean Dubuffet, Marcel Duchamp, Jean Baudrillard, Michel Foucault, Walter Benjamin, Marshall McLuhan, Friedrich Nietzsche, and Gilles Deleuze, as well as being inspired by the manifesto of the eponymous Socialist Patients' Collective.
-Cabaret Voltaire took conceptual cues from Burroughs, J. G. Ballard, and Tristan Tzara.
-Whitehouse and Nurse with Wound dedicated some of their work to the Marquis de Sade; the latter also took impetus from the Comte de Lautréamont.

-Another influence on the industrial aesthetic was Lou Reed's Metal Machine Music.
-Pitchfork Music cites this album as "inspiring, in part, much of the contemporary avant-garde music scene—noise, in particular."
-The album consists entirely of guitar feedback, anticipating industrial's use of non-musical sounds.
-The New York Times described American avant-garde band the Residents as having "presaged forms of punk, new wave and industrial music".

-Early Years
+Origins: 1970s–1980s

-Industrial RecordsIndustrial Music for Industrial People was originally coined by Monte Cazazza as the strapline for the record label Industrial Records, founded by British art-provocateurs Throbbing Gristle.
-The first wave of this music appeared with Throbbing Gristle, from London; Cabaret Voltaire, from Sheffield; and Boyd Rice (recording under the name NON), from the United States.
+The term "industrial music," in the context of an alternative music scene was originally coined by artist Monte Cazazza in 1976 as "Industrial Music for Industrial People," which became the strapline for the record label Industrial Records, founded by Throbbing Gristle.
+The first wave of industrial music music began with Throbbing Gristle, formed in Yorkshire; Cabaret Voltaire, from Sheffield; and Boyd Rice (recording under the name NON), from the United States.
+Their production was not limited to music, but included mail art, performance art, installation pieces and other art forms.

 Throbbing Gristle first performed in 1976, and began as the musical offshoot of the Kingston upon Hull-based COUM Transmissions.
 COUM was initially a psychedelic rock group, but began to describe their work as performance art in order to obtain grants from the Arts Council of Great Britain.
 COUM was composed of P-Orridge and Cosey Fanni Tutti.
 Beginning in 1972, COUM staged several performances inspired by Fluxus and Viennese Actionism.
 These included various acts of sexual and physical abjection.
 Peter Christopherson, an employee of commercial artists Hipgnosis, joined the group in 1974, with Carter joining the following year.
 The group renamed itself Throbbing Gristle in September 1975, their name coming from a northern English slang word for an erection.
 The group's first public performance, in October 1976, was alongside an exhibit titled Prostitution, which included pornographic photos of Tutti as well as used tampons.
 Conservative politician Nicholas Fairbairn declared that "public money is being wasted here to destroy the morality of our society" and blasted the group as "wreckers of civilization."
-The group announced their dissolution in 1981, declaring that their "mission" has been "terminated."